Six of the Coolest Winter Activities to Experience in Moreton Bay

 #1

-It’s no drama walking a llama because they are cute, cuddly and gentle animals that love your company, and are extremely happy to soak up the sunshine while being taken for a stroll along the waterfront at Banksia Beach.
+The adorable, cute, cuddly creatures lover your company, and are extremely happy to soak up the sunshine while being taken for a stroll along the waterfront at Banksia Beach.

-You can also choose to end your unique experience with a wine tasting, morning tea or cheese platter.
+Top off your unique experience with an optional wine tasting, morning tea or cheese platter.

 #2